kapenike/OmniKeys/README.md

 	* Include to prevent default event on completion of shortcut key combination
 	* **Type:** n/a, empty string used
 * *preventDefaultAll*
-	* Include to prevent default events while the current key combination is within the valid parimeters of your shortcut.
+	* Include to prevent default events while the current key combination is within the valid parameters of your shortcut.
+Also prevents default events on completion (this does not include key combinations that are only matched at a hold key level)
+	* **Type:** n/a, empty string used
+* *preventDefaultOnHold*
+	* Include to prevent default event on completion of shortcut hold key combination
+	* **Type:** n/a, empty string used
+* *preventDefaultOnHoldAll*
+	* Include to prevent default events while the current held key combination is within the valid shortcut hold key parameters.
 Also prevents default events on completion
 	* **Type:** n/a, empty string used
 * *allowDuringInput*
 	* Include to allow this shortcut to fire even when its keystrokes affect the DOM
 	* **Type:** n/a, empty string used
+* *requireDuringInput* (coming soon)

 ## Standard Keyboard Input
 Any unmodified key stroke from your keyboard can be used ***examples:*** `a` `b` `y` `;` `]` `=` `` ` `` `/`.
 Note that backslash is accepted `\`, but you will need to escape it within your arrays.